ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 Verifier:

-: The role that designates the system entity that is the appraiser of the evidence provided by the Attestor.
+: The role that designates the system entity and that is the appraiser of evidence provided by the Attestor.
 A system entity that is the consumer of evidence takes on the role of a Verifier.

 # Prerequisites